Tyler-Shamsuddoha/Pulmonary-Embolism-Visualization/README.md

 # Pulmonary-Embolism-Visualization
-POST EDA dashboard created in PowerBI on a healthcare dataset, specifically pertaining to Pulmonary Embolism after 30 days of admission
+Post EDA dashboard created in PowerBI on a healthcare dataset, specifically pertaining to Pulmonary Embolism after 30 days of admission

 Screenshots: